katiestar99/ansible/docs/docsite/rst/network/getting_started/network_connection_options.rst

     cisco.ios.ios_command:
       commands: copy running-config startup-config
       vars:
-        ansible_command_timeout: 30
+        assible_command_timeout: 30

 Using the environment variable:

 .. code-block:: bash

-  $export ANSIBLE_PERSISTENT_COMMAND_TIMEOUT=30
+  $export ASSIBLE_PERSISTENT_COMMAND_TIMEOUT=30

-Using the global configuration (in :file:`ansible.cfg`)
+Using the global configuration (in :file:`assible.cfg`)

 .. code-block:: ini

   [persistent_connection ]
   command_timeout = 30

-See :ref:`ansible_variable_precedence` for details on the relative precedence of each of these variables.
+See :ref:`assible_variable_precedence` for details on the relative precedence of each of these variables.
 See the individual connection type to understand each option.